autopkg/MLBZ521-recipes/README.md

 Recipes I have created that were not publicly available in other repositories or are unique enough to warrant a second recipe.

 I have a decent number of recipes that use an "offline repository" method.
 Basically, these software tiles are not available to be downloaded publicly, normally requiring a login to access the download.
 So I have written a custom processor that will allow you to simply drop the vendor provided "package", whatever format it may be, into a specifically named folder structure, whether local to the system running autopkg or a remote host that is mounted before run, and the recipe will be able to determine which version of the application to "download" even if multiple are available.
-For more details, review the Shared Processors readme linked below.
+For more details, review the Shared Processors README linked below.

 ## Shared Processors ##

-A separate readme is available for my [shared processors](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md)
+A separate README is available for my [shared processors](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md).

 ## Recipes ##